Raneemoqaily7/my---notes/firstApp.md

 Print ("I Love Python") ; print("Hello Python World")
 ```

-* Run your program by
+* To excute program by using
-1. Vs Terminal : Use the run bottom on the top  right of the terminal
+1. Vs Terminal : click at the run botton on the right top of the terminal
 2. Command Line : run this command `python first.py`

 ## Indentation